Reganmatics/Udacity-Data-visualisation-ProsperLoanData/README.md

 - Some of these exploration will be used in the `Explanatory Eploration` precisely the Multivariate explorations

 ## Key insights for presentation
-- The questions of interest were
+- The questions of interest are
     - What factors affect a loans outcome or status.
     - What affects the borrower’s APR or interest rate?